MNeverOff/ipmi-server/README.md

 ### Integrating it with HomeAssistant

 To integrate it with HomeAssistant you can use [home-assistant-ipmi](https://github.com/ateodorescu/home-assistant-ipmi) by [@ateodorescu](https://github.com/ateodorescu).

-There is [a PR](https://github.com/ateodorescu/home-assistant-ipmi/pull/23/commits) with updated version of `home-assistant-ipmi`, if it's accepted then as of version `1.3.0` you'll be able to specify ipmi-server host, set it to `ipmi_server` and your port to `80` in the configuration and it'll be available in HomeAssistant.
+As of [1.3.1](https://github.com/ateodorescu/home-assistant-ipmi/releases/tag/v1.3.1) you are be able to specify ipmi-server host, set it to `ipmi_server` and your port to `80` in the configuration and it'll be available in HomeAssistant.

-If that hasn't happened then all you need is to edit the contents of `custom_components/ipmi/const.py`, replacing the `IPMI_URL = "http://localhost"` with `IPMI_URL = "http://ipmi_server"` (don't omit `http://` as it's crucial).
-Reload the entire Home Assistant and it should start working (don't forget to still set port to 80).

 ### How to build it yourself